 Michael Jordan is the greatest basketball player to ever step on an NBA floor.
-It's one thing to compare His Airness to LeBron James, or even other greats from the past, but no single player impacted the game of basketball like No. 23.
+It's one thing to compare His Airness to LeBron James, or even other great NBA players of the past, but no one impacted the game of basketball like No. 23.

 From the time he entered the National Basketball Association as the No. 3 overall pick in the 1984 NBA Draft, Jordan dominated every single night.
 I mean, his list of career achievements on a basketball court would be hard to accumulate if you were playing a video game.

 — ACC Rookie if the Year